Dyson V11 Absolute

 Tools & Accessories

 The Dyson V11 Absolute comes with a range of accessories.
-These include two floorheads, a mini motorised tool, docking station, and several non-motorised tools.
-There’s also on-board wand storage for two tools, which is useful for carrying accessories when cleaning.
+These include two floorheads, a mini motorised tool, docking station with charger, and several non-motorised tools.
+There’s also an on-board wand storage clip for two tools, which is useful for carrying accessories when cleaning.

-The V11’s primary floorhead is the excellent Torque Drive Motorhead.
+The V11’s primary floorhead is the excellent High Torque Motorhead.

 This has a fast-rotating brush bar with stiff bristles for removing more dirt and dust.
 It’s also designed to work with the V11’s new “dynamic load sensing” system, which changes the suction power depending on whether you’re on carpets or hard floors.
 A welcome bonus is the air inlet slider on the front of the floorhead, which is useful if the vacuum’s suction is making it hard to push.

-The Absolute also comes with Dyson’s Soft Roller floorhead.
+The Absolute also comes with Dyson’s Soft Roller cleaner head.
 This is another motorised floorhead, but with a soft roller rather than a regular brush bar.
 It excels at picking up fine dust and hair from hard floors, while also preventing delicate surfaces from being scratched.

 Other Tools, Attachments and Accessories